winglungngai/GitHubPracticeProject/Preview.md

 Perspectives are applied to Views to make sure you take these quality properties into account.
 The most applicable perpsectives for our goal would be the Evolution Pespective and the Developement Resource Perspective.

-### Four types of design sketches
-Andre van der Hoek of the university of California presented four types of design during one of the course's lectures.
-When designing software, or when trying to understand a system's design, these four types can help ensure that you don't miss parts of the system.

-The identified design types are:
-- Application design
-  This covers what the system should do.
-  Note that this covers not only functional requirements, but also quality properties (like responsiveness)
-- Interaction design
-  Describes how one interacts with the system.
-  There may be many stakeholders who have to interact with the system.
-  The user is the most obvious one, but the developers, tester and maintainers have to interact with the system too.
-- Architecture design
-  Architecture design describes what the conceptual core of the system is, and how it is structured.
-- Implementation design
-  This type of design is concerned with implementation details of the system.

 ### The Goal Question Metric (GQM) approach
 The Goal Question Metric approach by Basili et al. describes a way to handle software metrics for measurement within a project.
 The paper claims a top-down approach,